Clarifai/docs/docs/sdk/model-train-and-eval.md

 # Model Training And Evaluation Overview
-**Get a brief overview about model training and evaluation using Clarifai SDKs**
+**Get a brief overview about model training and evaluation using Clarifai Python SDK**
 <hr />

 ## Model Training

 Model training is the process of feeding data to an algorithm and iteratively adjusting its internal parameters to enable it to make accurate predictions on unseen data.
-After defining the model architecture, you can initiate the training process using the Clarifai SDKs.
+After defining the model architecture, you can initiate the training process using the Clarifai Python SDK.
 During training, the SDK provides valuable feedback on the model's progress, allowing you to monitor metrics such as accuracy and loss.
 The structure followed during model training is app creation -> data upload -> model creation -> setting training configuration -> model training.

 Click [here](https://docs.clarifai.com/python-sdk/Model-Training-Tutorial/) to learn more about model training.